AmuthesWaran/how-tos/00_How-to-add-table-to-a-medium-story.md

 Github gist is simple repository to share your code snippets.

-You can simply create an markdown file (.md) like <a href='https://gist.github.com/AmuthesWaran/d7c49152054c337e6bbfa48dec772358'>here</a> also shown below amd post the gist publically.
+You can simply create an markdown file (.md) like <a href='https://gist.github.com/AmuthesWaran/d7c49152054c337e6bbfa48dec772358'>here</a> also shown below ad post the gist publically.

 | Variable  | Value  |
 |---|---|